 What fish species should you target with your kids

-Teach your kids about the different species of fish and how to handle them properly.
+Teach your kids about the different species of fish and how to properly handle them.
 Such as the dangers of flathead spines and redfin gill plates.
-Always lead by example by handling fish with respect and practicing catch and release.
-This should be your preferred option and the kids will get a buzz watching fish swim away and teaches kids the importance of fishing sustainability.
+Always lead by example by handling fish with care and practicing catch and release.
+This should be your preferred option and the kids will get a buzz watching fish swim away.
+It also teaches kids the importance of local fishing sustainability.
 However, if you do plan to keep a couple of fish to eat then make sure you follow the legal size limits for your state.

 A fun activity with the kids in its own right can be collecting your own live bait such pumping bass yabbies, crabs or sandworms from the beach.